Tuxdude/logback-colorizer/README.md

 If a color is left blank (no whitespaces), then the log color is left unchanged.

-Example color configuration, which sets the foreground color to `white` and background color to `boldblue`.
+- *Example color configuration, which sets the foreground color to `white` and background color to `boldblue`.*

     `white@boldblue`

-Example color configuration, which sets the foreground color to `magenta` and leaves the background color unchanged:
+- *Example color configuration, which sets the foreground color to `magenta` and leaves the background color unchanged:*

     `magenta@`

-Example color configuration, which sets the background color to `boldgreen` and leaves the foreground color unchanged:
+- *Example color configuration, which sets the background color to `boldgreen` and leaves the foreground color unchanged:*

     `@boldgreen`

-Example color configuration, which leaves both the foreground and background colors untouched.
+- *Example color configuration, which leaves both the foreground and background colors untouched:*

     `@`

 [1]: https://github.com/Tuxdude/logback-colorizer